HenryTortor-Owei/CUSTOMER_AND_PRODUCT_SALES_ANALYSIS/README.md

 2. What are monthly total orders
 3. What is the monthly total quantity
 4. What is the total number of monthly customers
-5. What is the monthly running total of sales
+5. Find the monthly running total of sales
-6. What is the 3-month moving average of sales
+6. Find the 3-month moving average of sales
 7. Analyze the performance of products by comparing each product’s sales to both its average sales performance over the whole period and the previous year's performance
 8. Analyse product categories to find which contributes the most to product sales
 9. What is the contribution of each products to sales, group them into segments.